oracle-livelabs/developer/springboot-adb-react/backend/backend.md

 ### Understand the Java backend application

 As with most React applications (https://reactjs.org/), this application uses remote APIs to handle data persistence.
-The backend implements five REST APIs including:
+The backend implements five REST APIs including

 * Retrieving the current list of todo items
 * Adding a new todo item